diez/diez/packages/cli-core/README.md

 This package provides the core functionality of the extensible Diez command line interface.

-Diez configurations, which can be specified either in `package.json` using the special `"diez"` key or in a dedicated `.diezrc` file, can extend the command line functionality in various ways, registering commands, compiler targets, and more.
+Diez configurations, which can be specified either in `package.json` using the special `"diez"` key or in a dedicated `.diezrc` file, can extend the command line functionality in various ways, including registering compiler targets and providing entire new commands.

 A `CliCommandProvider` can be implemented in a Diez package like this: